Bill Gates: Relationship with Jeffrey Epstein

-A 2019 New York Times article reported that Gates's relationship with financier Jeffrey Epstein started in 2011, just a few years after Epstein's conviction for procuring a child for prostitution, and continued for some years, including a visit to Epstein's house with Melinda in the fall of 2013, despite her declared discomfort.
+A 2019 New York Times article reported that Gates's relationship with financier Jeffrey Epstein started in 2011, just a few years after Epstein was convicted for procuring a child for prostitution, and continued for some years, including a visit to Epstein's house with his wife in the fall of 2013, despite her declared discomfort.
 Gates said in 2011 about Epstein: "His lifestyle is very different and kind of intriguing although it would not work for me".

-The depth of the friendship between Gates and Epstein is unclear.
-Gates generally commented about his relationship with Epstein that "I met him.
+The depth of the friendship between Gates and Epstein is unclear though Gates generally commented that "I met him.
 I didn't have any business relationship or friendship with him".
 However, Gates visited Epstein "many times, despite [Epstein's] past".
 It was reported that Epstein and Gates "discussed the Gates Foundation and philanthropy".
-However, in an interview in 2019 Gates completely denied any connection between Epstein and the Gates Foundation or his philanthropy generally.
+Gates stated "Every meeting where I was with him were meetings with men.
+I was never at any parties or anything like that.
+He never donated any money to anything that I know about."
 In August 2021, Gates said the reason he had meetings with Epstein was because Gates hoped Epstein could provide money for philanthropic work, though nothing came of the idea.
 Gates added, "It was a huge mistake to spend time with him, to give him the credibility of being there."
+Gates came under further scrutiny after it was revealed that he had travelled on Epstein's private jet, though further claims about Gates travelling to Little St James proved unsubstantiated.

-It has also been reported that Epstein and Gates met with Nobel Committee chair Thorbjørn Jagland at his residence in Strasbourg, France in March 2013 to discuss the Nobel Prize.
+It has also been reported that Epstein and Gates met with Nobel Committee chair Thorbjørn Jagland at his residence in Strasbourg, France, in March 2013 to discuss the Nobel Prize.
 Also in attendance were representatives of the International Peace Institute which has received millions in grants from the Gates Foundation, including a $2.5 million "community engagement" grant in October 2013.
+In 2023, it was reported that Epstein threatened to expose an alleged affair Gates had with a Russian bridge player.